vikingdata/articles/vm/Linux_db_vm_part1.md

 ```
 * Record ip addresses and get ip address of server "admin".
+Also, setup ssh proxy settings.

 * Setup port forward to admin server
     * In Windows, Setup firewall